jongs/jongs.github.io/_posts/2023-08-27-right-distance.md

 ---
 layout: post
-title: Diffusion of power
+title: The Right Distance
-description:
+description: Comments on 1:1 relationships
-summary: The ice age of power is coming to an end
+summary: The right distance
-tags: introspections
+tags: People
 ---

 There is an optimal distance for any relationship at any point in time.
 It is a rope that connects two people, which runs longer the more space they need and shorter the closer they want to be.